RichardDRJ/puma/README.md

 Because PUMA includes a memory allocator, we encountered several bugs regarding accessing invalid memory and corrupting header data.

-In order to prevent these bugs, we use Valgrind’s@website:valgrind error detection interface to make our allocator compatible with Valgrind’s memcheck utility.
+In order to prevent these bugs, we use Valgrind’s error detection interface to make our allocator compatible with Valgrind’s memcheck utility.
 This enables Valgrind to alert the user if they are reading from uninitialised memory or writing to un-allocated or